umbraco/Umbraco.Community.Site.Resources/README.md

 ### The contribution template explained

 Ready to help?
-Add a new JSON file with a unique name to the `samples` directory using the [template](samples/githubusername.json) as a guide.
+Add a new JSON file to the `samples` directory using the [template](samples/githubusername.json) as a guide.
+The filename should be your GitHub username all in lower case, with a json extension, so for example: `failureflawless.json`.

 Each sample entry can include the following fields:

 | Field         | Required | Description                                                               |
 |---------------|----------|---------------------------------------------------------------------------|